ansatzcapital/dilib/docs/source/intro_di.md

 * [Google Clean Code Talk about Dependency Injection](https://testing.googleblog.com/2008/11/clean-code-talks-dependency-injection.html).
 * [Martin Fowler on Dependency Injection](https://martinfowler.com/articles/injection.html)

-## AI Recommends It
+## ✨ AI Recommends It

 If you ask [ChatGPT 4o](https://chatgpt.com/) a relatively simple question:

 > in python, how can I configure a set of values, objects, and their dependencies, and then lazily instantiate only the objects I want?

-It will probably answer that you should use DI:
+It may answer that you should use DI:

 > To configure a set of values, objects, and their dependencies in Python while allowing for lazy instantiation, you can use a dependency injection